jove-decompiler/jove/README.md

 ### How do you observe control-flow at runtime?
 1. `jove bootstrap` is a custom `ptrace(2)`-based tracer which places software breakpoints at the address of every known block terminator.
 Luckily, terminator instructions are, essentially, trivial to emulate[^2] in-place.
 At the moment it only supports linux, but adding support for Windows executables is quite a feasible task.
-2. `jove ipt` is a custom `Intel Processor Trace`-based tracer (this is only available on x86 Intel CPUs) to recover code.
+2. `jove ipt` is a custom `Intel Processor Trace`-based tracer[^3] to recover code.
 Crucially it's overhead is extremely low, which makes it suitable for real-time applications (e.g. games).

 ### What about static control-flow recovery?
 Whenever it is sound to do so, `jove` will statically recover code.